For dogs and cats (if your pet is of another species, see the very bottom of this page)

-Animals which do not meet all the rules will be put into quarantine.
+Animals which do not meet all the rules may be put into quarantine when they return to the UK.
 They might then be able to obtain early release if they can be shown to comply with the necessary pet travel requirements.

-What you need to do if you are entering or re-entering the UK from outside of the EU, from a country not listed in the PETS Travel Scheme
+What you need to do if you are entering or re-entering the UK from outside of the EU

 For purposes of entering non-listed countries from the UK, your pet will need an Export Health Certificate issued by DEFRA.
 Your pet will need to meet certain requirements before the certificate will be issued, which vary greatly depending on the destination country, and for some countries are quite complex requiring a number of treatments and/or blood tests at specified times prior to the date of travel.

 You can contact the Government's Pet travel helpline on firstname.lastname@example.org or on 0370 241 1710.